bioperl/bioperl.github.io/formats/sequence_formats/TIGR_sequence_format.md

 The TIGR sequence format format, referred to as `tigrxml` here.

-There are a couple of variants of it for the Rice and ''Arabidopsis'' data versus some of the pre-release data.
+There are a couple of variants of it for the Rice and *Arabidopsis* data versus some of the pre-release data.

 Example
 -------